 Lynn, appointed as a Foundation Governor in September 2017 is a specialist organisational development practitioner with extensive HR experience.
 She is very keen to ensure that all students are encouraged to have high aspirations for their future careers.
-(Lead Governor: Community engagement and Communication)
+(Lead Governor: Careers)

 Co-opted governors (by the Danes Educational Trust Board):

 Mr Nick Edwards